atomone-hub/genesis/COMPENDIUM.md

 - The repository could serve as a reference for new forks, important tweets, and other relevant information.
 - Discussion on limiting AI usage to a specific section within the repository and setting boundaries for its use.
 - Support for the idea of starting with an AWESOME.md file and observing how it evolves.
-- Suggestions for maintaining a balance between AI assistance and human curation.

 ### How to Attract Aligned Individuals to a New Constitutional Hub